craftercms/docs/source/reference/project-tools/studio/rte-configuration.rst

    |

 4. Finally, we'll create our plugin file and add it in to Studio.
-See :ref:`newIa-plugins` for more information on creating a Crafter Studio plugin.
+See :ref:`plugins` for more information on creating a Crafter Studio plugin.

    * Using information from step 2 for our external plugin, create the required directory structure for the plugin file, then create our plugin file named ``plugin.js``